bigbadcon/bbc-11ty/src/games-on-demand.md

 description: ''

 ---
-Games on Demand is full of wonderful GMs who run a whole host of games, with sing ups starting just before each slot!
+Games on Demand is our home for a host of wonderful games that you can sign up for just before they start!

 ### How It Works